katieraby/northcoders-news-API/README.md

 PATCH /api/articles/:article_id
 ```

-- accepts an object in the form `{ inc_votes: newVote }`
+- request body accepts an object in the form `{ inc_votes: newVote }`

   - `newVote` will indicate how much the `votes` property in the database should be updated by
     E.g `{ inc_votes : 1 }` would increment the current article's vote property by 1
     `{ inc_votes : -100 }` would decrement the current article's vote property by 100

 - this end-point should respond with the article you have just updated

 ```http
 DELETE /api/articles/:article_id